 The old church was not very large, but fine in its proportions and charming in its appearance.
 All its Gothic detailing was "correct" and well built.
 It comprised a nave and separate chancel, both made from stone, and roofed with slate.
-Perhaps it had an entrance porch on the northern side of its nave - of this we cannot be certain.
-A pent-roofed sacristy seems to have been added to the south side soon after its completion, which was extended some years later.
-No details have been uncovered of the appearance of its interior, but it is certain that the nave ceiling would have been of open-timber work, as all the pioneering Sydney churches were.
+It had an entrance porch on the northern side of its nave, in the usual position for small churches of this design.
+A two-room sacristy with pitched-roofs projected from the southern wall of the chancel.
+Evidently one of these rooms was also intended to provide accommodation for the resident or visiting priest.
+No details have been uncovered of the appearance of the church's interior, but it is certain that the nave ceiling would have been of open-timber work, as all the pioneering Sydney churches were.

 This photograph of an old English